k-rishabh/donkey-car-RL/README.md

 1. Clone our repository into a folder.
 2. Follow the setup instructions provided here (https://github.com/tawnkramer/gym-donkeycar/releases) and extract the simulator into our repository.
+3. Clone the gym-environment (https://github.com/tawnkramer/gym-donkeycar/) into our repository.
-3. Install the dependencies by
+4. Install the dependencies by
 ```
 pip install -r .\requirements.txt
 ```
-4. Replace SIM_PATH in .env file with path of simulator
 5. Follow the setup instruction from (https://docs.donkeycar.com/guide/install_software) to integrate code for Donkey Car simulator and environment setup.

 ## How to Run the Code